Country at a glance (2017)

 The main challenges are the following:

-- High level of informal employment and inefficiency of labor market institutions
+- High level of informal employment and low inefficiency of labour market institutions

 - Low motivation of beneficiaries of social benefits/ assistance for employment